 Responsible for gauging demand in both local and international markets, STP operates the supply of midstream and downstream gas products to ENOC/EPPCO retail network, local and regional airports as well as industrial sectors.

 Strategic partnerships with governments, international oil companies and traders allow STP to identify and build a wide range of global business opportunities.

-In 1999, ENOC established its international presence as the first Middle Eastern oil company, by starting its trading operations in Singapore through Emirates National Oil Company (Singapore) Private Limited (ENOC Singapore).
-ENOC Singapore leverages its position in the global trading hub of Singapore to involve itself in the trading of oil products and the procurement of refinery feed stocks in international markets.
+In 1999, ENOC started its trading operations in Singapore through Emirates National Oil Company (Singapore) Private Limited (ENOC Singapore).
+ENOC Singapore leverages its position in the global trading hub of Singapore to involve itself in the trading of oil products and the procurement of refinery feedstocks in international markets.
 It also conducts price risk management to mitigate risk for STP, as well as other ENOC segments such as Marketing.

 From a trading and supply perspective, the primary risk relates to the availability of regular condensate feedstock.
 The segment maintains reasonable diversification in sources of supplies for condensate in the wake of potential disruption that may arise due to any eventuality.

 Price volatility and counterparty credit-worthiness are other key risks facing this segment, and mitigating measures include hedging for exposure, thereby bringing the open position to an acceptable level as well as conducting regular counterparty reviews.

 To ensure that sufficient, effective and efficient refining and processing capacities exist at all times, these facilities continue to make investments in expansion, also undertaking adequate measures - such as preventive maintenance programmes, updating of resource skillsets through continuous and relevant trainings, and EHS reviews - to mitigate the risks of plant breakdowns and/or operational disruptions.
 Regular EHS audits are of paramount importance to counter hazards at the processing units and inventory storage locations.